Invincible (comics): Plot

 The Coalition holds a funeral for Oliver.
 There, Mark and Allen argue over Oliver's involvement, but while Allen apologizes for taking a risk with Oliver, Mark also realizes that Allen thinks like a leader, which may be the right thing to do.
-Mark is able to convince Nolan to recruit the Viltrumites for the war and also reveals to Nolan about Anissa's assault.
+Mark is able to convince Nolan to recruit the Viltrumites for the war, and also reveals to Nolan Anissa's assault.
 Ursaal also begins to doubt how much Thragg cares for her and his children.
-Mark, Eve, the Viltrumites loyal to Nolan and the Coalition is able to push back the Thraxan-Viltrumite army out of their territories and take them to a final battle near Earth's sun.
-Several of Thragg's children die and so do several of Nolan's Viltrumites, including Anissa, who gives Eve a final message.
-Nolan takes on Thragg but is overpowered and mortally wounded.
-Mark engages Thragg and their fight makes it clear that Thragg does not care about his children — he only cares about revenge against Mark and Nolan.
-Ursaal orders her siblings to stand down and they do, allowing the Coalition to take them into custody.
-Mark and Thragg fight on the surface of the sun and Robot, who heard of the battle and realizing that Thragg is a threat to humanity and the universe at large, assists Mark by sending him an armored suit to help in the fight.
-After a violent fight, Mark bites Thragg's throat out and sends his body into the sun to be destroyed.
+Mark, Eve, the Viltrumites loyal to Nolan, and the Coalition push the Thraxan-Viltrumite army out of their territories and take them to a final battle near the Sun.
+Several of Thragg's children and Nolan's Viltrumites die in the battle, including Anissa.
+Nolan takes on Thragg, but is overpowered and mortally wounded.
+Mark engages Thragg, and their fight makes it clear that Thragg does not care about his children.
+Ursaal orders her siblings to stand down, allowing the Coalition to take them into custody.
+Robot, realizing that Thragg is a threat to humanity and the universe at large, assists Mark by sending him an armored suit to help in the fight.
+After a violent fight, Mark becomes so weakened by Thragg he is unable to punch him, instead biting him in the jugular and severing his throat.
+Thragg kicks Mark off him in response, allowing Allen to fly in and save him.
+As Thragg bleeds out, he is pulled into the solar flare of the Sun and is incinerated, killing him.

 As Mark recovers, Nolan asks to see him.
-Realizing that he can't heal properly and is on death's door, Nolan declares Mark to be the new Emperor of the Viltrumites.
-Nolan says that because Mark changed him, he can lead the empire into a new era and asks him to "change them" as he passes away.
-Mark, Eve, Terra, Debbie and Allen all mourn Nolan's death.
-Mark's first act as emperor is to usurp Robot's rule over the planet.
-Mark spares him and reduces him to a brain and asks Immortal to become the new director of the GDA, as he can be trusted to use peaceful methods to better the world but Robot can still act as an advisor to him.
-Shockingly, Robot agrees.
-Eve passes on the message that Anissa told her — Mark has a son named Markus, born out of the rape on Mark.
-Markus soon develops his powers and Mark comes to the decision that the Viltrumites need to leave Earth before they start to really influence the world.
-All the Viltrumites, including their families and the survivors of the Thraxan-Viltrumite army leave Earth, except for Markus, his stepfather and half-sister.
+Realizing that he cannot heal properly and will die soon, Nolan declares Mark to be the new Emperor of the Viltrumites.
+Nolan says that because Mark changed him, he can lead the empire into a new era and asks him to "change them" as he dies.
+Mark, Eve, Terra, Debbie, and Allen mourn Nolan.
+Mark's first act as emperor is to end Robot's rule over the planet.
+Mark spares him and reduces him to a brain and asks Immortal to become the new director of the GDA, as he can be trusted to use peaceful methods to better the world, but Robot can still act as an advisor to him.
+Robot agrees to Mark's proposal.
+Eve passes on the message that Anissa told her — Mark has a son named Markus "Marky", born out of the rape of Mark.
+Markus soon develops his powers, and Mark comes to the decision that the Viltrumites need to leave Earth before their influence becomes too great.
+All of the Viltrumites leave Earth, except for Marky, his father, and half-sister.